 You may know that injury is the leading cause of death from ages 1 to 45 and the third leading cause overall.
 Injury also is the largest cause of medical spending from ages 5 to 50.
-Among the lack a good count of non-fatal firearm injuries, however.
+Among the very young and the very old, it ranks second.